Author promotion is probably the last thing on a new author’s mind when publishing their first book.

 In comparison, promoting yourself as an author is far more wide-ranging.

-The benefit of promoting yourself as an author is that you can use a lot more avenues to create and attract reader interest.
+The benefit of promoting yourself as an author is that you can use many more avenues to create and attract reader interest.

 If you are not sure what you need to do, here are some easy ways to get started on creating the building blocks for your author promotion platform.